 Even if their intent is to visit a local store , consumers often start their purchase journey online as they are searching for products and services.
 That’s where you need to be, in order to grab their attention at the right time.
 You need to become part of their mindset, exactly when they’re looking to get the necessary information for their purchasing decision.

 To refine your customer’s in-store path to purchase journey, Google has further improved features of Local Inventory Ads since its launch in 2014.

 Let’s take a look at what Google LIAs are to truly understand all you need to know about this powerful marketing solution and get you started with creating your Local Inventory Ads.

-What are Google Local Inventory Ads (LIA) and Who Should Use Them?
+What are Google Local Inventory Ads (LIA) and Why Should You Use Them?

-The Google Local Inventory Ads (LIAs) Solution is one of four options offered by Google for Retail to promote products online to potential customers.
+The Google Local Inventory Ads (LIAs) Solution is one of four options offered by Google to help retailers to promote products online to potential customers.

 - Local Inventory Ads